 Common Symptoms

 The most common symptom of a hot flash is a sudden feeling of warmth or heat that spreads throughout the body, particularly in the face, neck, and chest.
 This can be accompanied by sweating, a rapid heartbeat, and a flushed appearance.
-Hot flashes can also cause mood swings, headache, palpitations, irregular periods, vaginal dryness, chills, and weight gain.
+Hot flashes can also cause mood swings, headaches, palpitations, irregular periods, vaginal dryness, chills, and weight gain.

 Night sweats are another common symptom of hot flashes, which can cause sweating during sleep and disrupt a woman’s sleep cycle.
 Hot flashes can also cause sexual dysfunction, which can affect a woman’s quality of life.